acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Detectors take Service data as input and produce a result as the output that can be used by the application.
 Currently we have four Detectors available that produce different types of results and that are based on different Services.
 User guides for the different Detectors are available at `acconeer.com  <https://developer.acconeer.com/>`__ and the Detectors are also available in the Exploration Tool.

-In addition, we provide several Reference applications which uses Services or Detector to demonstrate how to develop applications based on our technology, you can find these at the Acconeer GitHub.
+In addition, we provide several Reference applications which use Services or Detectors to demonstrate how to develop applications based on our technology, you can find these in the various SDKs at Acconeer developer site.

 Distance peak detector